 Eviction Locks Changing, Eviction Lockout, And More Information About Eviction Locksmith Service

 Eviction is never an ideal, first step.
 It’s always used as a last resort to remove a renter, lessee, or homeowner who has breached a lease or failed to make payments.
 In these situations, a locksmith is sometimes called in to change the locks on a rental property for a landlord or mortgage company.
 Locksmiths are also sometimes used by tenants prior to a legal eviction.

 There are certain criteria to keep in mind when an eviction occurs.
-Both the tenant and the landlord have rights, and there are proper procedures to follow as to knowing when to get a locksmith involved:
+Both the tenant and the landlord have rights, and there are proper procedures to follow as to know when to get a locksmith involved:

 As a tenant, if you arrive to find your home boarded up, call law enforcement immediately.
 Landlords are not legally allowed to lock a tenant out of their place of residency.
 The only possible exception to this rule of thumb might be if a legal Court Order for eviction has been obtained in the case of a home abandonment or if rent has not been paid.
 If you are still not allowed back into the property, call an attorney to obtain an Emergency Reentry Order or a Restraining Order, depending on your circumstances.

 A locksmith is legally allowed to help a tenant re-enter their rental home provided a Court sanctioned Emergency Re-entry Order is obtained and shown.

 A locksmith is legally allowed to install security devices for a tenant provided the rental agreement or lease allows it.

 A locksmith is legally allowed to duplicate keys when shown proof of residency or for vehicles used during a move.